-Ritika is a Manager at Morgan Stanley who earned a degree in computer science from the University of Delhi and a master's degree from the National Institute of Technology at Tiruchirappalli.
+Ritika is a Vice President at Morgan Stanley who earned a degree in computer science from the University of Delhi and a master's degree from the National Institute of Technology at Tiruchirappalli.
 Along with a full-time offer, she was also offered an internship for 6 months.
-Today she's been at Morgan Stanley for two years, and in that short time has had plenty of opportunities to deepen her experience.
+Today she's been at Morgan Stanley for seven years and during that time has had plenty of opportunities to deepen her experience.

 What do you do at Morgan Stanley?

 I'm a developer in the Fund Services Technology department.
 A typical day involves coding and developing new functionalities.
 We have a lot lined up every month.
 I always feel challenged, like I'm learning something.
 We always have something to keep us on our toes.
 If we don't have work to do, we'll be bored.

 Why did you decide to start your career here?

 I've always been interested in logic, and as someone interested in technology, I knew Morgan Stanley would be a good place to start my career.
 I interned with Morgan Stanley for six months after I graduated from college, then I joined as a full-time, permanent employee in August 2014.
 Morgan Stanley is a big name, and I was interested in being a part of it.
 Getting an interview was exciting—I hoped I'd get through.
 It's a pleasure to be here.

 What do you like most about the culture?

 Everyone is so open.
 You can walk up to somebody and ask for help, whether or not you know that person.
 One time, we started using technology that was new, and I approached people on the floor with questions.
 At one point, I thought, “Am I bugging them too much?"
 But they didn't hesitate at all to help me.
 There's also a lot of flexibility you can leverage.
 When you need to, you can work from home in the morning or evening.
 I know a lot of women here with children who have been able to set their own time in a way that works for them.

 Is there a lot of innovation that goes on?